HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 By investigating these complex socio-behavioral issues, Dr. Szymczak aims to learn why prescribing physicians sometimes appear to resist stewardship guidelines.
 Answering key questions like this one are one way the Penn-CHOP EpiCenter demonstrates its particular leadership in the realm of antibiotic stewardship.

-“Instead of an antimicrobial stewardship program that just says, ‘You can’t use this for that,’ we need to talk to people and find out why they prescribe differently, what’s driving them, what are the cultural barriers,” said Dr. Gerber, an infectious diseases specialist and associate director of the Center for Pediatric Clinical Effectiveness at CHOP, and assistant professor of Pediatrics and Epidemiology at Penn.
+“Instead of an antimicrobial stewardship program that just says, ‘You can’t use this for that,’ we need to talk to people and find out why they prescribe differently, what’s driving them, what are the cultural barriers,” said Dr. Gerber, an infectious diseases specialist and associate director of Clinical Futures, a CHOP Research Institute Center of Emphasis, and assistant professor of Pediatrics and Epidemiology at Penn.
 “The value to the EpiCenters is going to be huge.
 Nobody does what Julie is doing.”

 The Penn-CHOP EpiCenter, led by Ebbing Lautenbach, MD, MPH, MSCE, professor of Medicine and Chief of the Division of Infectious Diseases at Penn, is one of 11 leading centers that discover and nationally disseminate systemic improvements in the prevention of healthcare-associated infections in areas guided by CDC priorities.
 Through this infrastructure, the lessons learned here can ultimately shape how antimicrobial stewardship programs are built and implemented at other healthcare facilities in the future.
 The number of these programs is expected to grow, both in direct response to the growing threat of antibiotic-resistant bacteria, and due to anticipated policy changes that could require greater stewardship to slow the spread of resistance.
 Each EpiCenter has a general focus, and the Penn-CHOP EpiCenter has been a leader in antimicrobial stewardship research and implementation.